Honda CRF250RX Review (Top Speed, Height, Weight, Specs) – Is it Worth Buying?

-Most dirt bikes are listed with their “curb” weight, which includes the weight of the dirt bike with a full tank of fuel as well all other necessary fluids, etc. This is also referred to as “wet” weight.
+Most dirt bikes are listed with their “curb” weight, which includes the weight of the dirt bike with a full tank of fuel as well as all other necessary fluids, etc. This is also referred to as “wet” weight.

 Some, however, are listed with their “dry” weight.
-The term “dry weight” refers to the the weight of the dirt bike the way it was shipped from the factory to the dealer. (no fuel)
+The term “dry weight” refers to the weight of the dirt bike from the way it was shipped from the factory to the dealer. (no fuel)